Veritas Software Corp. has given its NetBackup and Backup Exec customers a better way to see the big picture of backup and restore.

 Maness said that Global Data Manager offers more drill-down capabilities than NetBackup or Backup Exec alone.

 Maness also said that Veritas will make enhancements to its Bare Metal Restore software product later this year.
 Additionally, he said, the company will work on enhancing functions as Veritas moves its software into the network, a move based on the company's acquisitions last year of Precise Software and Jareva Technologies.
-Maness also said that a new release of NetBackup will hit the streets
+Maness also said that a new release of NetBackup will hit the streets before the year is out.

 Steve Kenniston, technology analyst for the Milford, Mass.-based Enterprise Storage Group Inc., said this technology will soon be capable of monitoring clusters and that other capabilities will be built in, such as policy-based data migration and archiving.